-Pearl Together was incorporated in February 2018 but at the previous balance sheet date had yet to commence trading.
+Pearl Together was incorporated in February 2018.
 The principal activity of the Company is the construction of domestic buildings.

 Pearl Together has an authorised share capital of £100 of which Harewood Housing Society Limited has 50 £1 ordinary shares, BIP has 35 £1 shares and the Council has 15 £1 shares.
 The issued share capital is £100 and has been fully called up, and paid, in proportion to the authorised share capital.
 As with PEARL, both BIP and the Council are entitled to appoint up to five Directors each to form the Board of Directors.